Johan Museeuw: 1998–2000: Injury-ridden years

 In 1998, one week after winning E3 Harelbeke and the Brabantse Pijl in the same weekend, he won the Tour of Flanders, thereby equaling the race's record of three wins.
-One week later, Museeuw made a horrific fall in Paris–Roubaix on the Trouée d'Arenberg cobbled sector, leaving his kneeknap shattered.
+One week later, Museeuw made a horrific fall in Paris–Roubaix on the Trouée d'Arenberg cobbled sector, leaving his kneecap shattered.
 On top came a dangerous gangrene infection which nearly forced doctors to amputate his left leg.
 He fought back and resumed cycling after a long healing process, finishing third in the Tour of Flanders of 1999 and ninth in Paris–Roubaix, exactly one year after his horror crash.
 In 2000 he won Paris–Roubaix a second time after a 44 km solo.
 Upon crossing the finish line in victory, he lifted his left leg, pointing to his knee as a reminder of the injury that had almost ended his career two years before.
 Later that year, he was seriously injured while riding a motor cycle with his wife and son.
 He suffered severe head trauma and spent several days in a coma.
 All three would recover, but it was his dogged determination that saw him again reach the pinnacle of the sport.
 His powerful riding style won him legions of fans all over the world and made him all the more popular in his native Flanders.